Being shy and being introverted are often used interchangeably.

 Even when you don’t use all your material, you will find that having something builds your confidence and gives you a springboard to wing it; even if for a moment.

-Just find some information that you can hang onto to start a conversation with or to interject in social communication.
+Just find some information you can hang onto to start a conversation or interject in social communication.

 4. Build a small but strong support circle.

 Introverts prefer one-on-one interactions or small group socializing.

 So, solidify and bolster advocacy by using some skills we previously discussed (active listening, expertise building, and preparation).